krgamestudios/kingdombattles/public/content/task_list.md

 * Ezekiel-powered discord role for kingdom battles players.
 * Refactor callback-hell (yes, it is that bad).
 * Treasure?
+* Add a link home to the verification message.

 Potential And Confirmed Bugs
 ---